jotafeldmann/dra-dual-reference-array/README.md

 ```

 ## Real world application
-Like @myfingersarebroken told me, a good aplication: in Angular´s JSON to Scope data, that needs to receive some identification on the same scope.
+Like https://github.com/myfingersarebroken told me, a good aplication: in Angular´s JSON to Scope data, that needs to receive some identification on the same scope.